Charlie Mary Noble: Education

 She graduated from Old Fort Worth High School.
 She attended Warren Institute in Fort Worth and Sam Houston State College in Huntsville, Texas.
 She received a B.S. from the University of Texas, and a B.S. and M.S. from Texas Christian University (TCU).

 Teaching career

 Fort Worth Public Schools

 Starting in 1897, Noble taught mathematics at Paschal High School, in the Fort Worth public school system.
 In 1918, she was promoted to the head of the mathematics department, where she served for twenty-five more years.
 In 1926, she started the Penta Club, an honors mathematics society, which was one of the first science clubs for students in Fort Worth.
 In 1943, she retired after 46 years of teaching at Paschal High School but continued to teach.

 Texas Christian University

-Charlie Noble used astronomy in her mathematics instruction at Paschal High School and was asked to teach mathematics, astronomy, and celestial navigation at Texas Christian University (TCU) as part of the US Navy's V-12 officer training program during the World War II.
+Charlie Noble used astronomy in her mathematics instruction at Paschal High School and was asked to teach mathematics, astronomy, and celestial navigation at Texas Christian University (TCU) as part of the US Navy's V-12 officer training program during World War II.
 After the war, she continued to teach astronomy at TCU.